CSS tab

 </html>

-It Results in the following content being displayed in the browser:
+It results in the following content in the browser:

-• Place the following code on the HTML code editor tab:
+* Add the following code to the HTML code editor tab:<br>

 <h1>This is a h1 header</h1>